Seiya Suzuki Player Props: Cubs vs. Yankees

 Seiya Suzuki At The Plate

-- Suzuki is batting .258 with 13 doubles, two triples, six home runs and 33 walks.
+- Suzuki is hitting .258 with 13 doubles, two triples, six home runs and 33 walks.

-- Among the qualifying hitters in MLB, his batting average ranks 75th, his on-base percentage ranks 42nd, and he is 105th in the league in slugging.
+- Among qualifying hitters, he ranks 74th in batting average, while his on-base percentage ranks 46th and he is 107th in slugging.

+- Suzuki is batting .438 during his last outings and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.